jerhabor/tutorlink/README.md

 These features were disregarded in the scope for this version of the site.
 The main reason being that they are currently not a necessity in order to fulfill the user requirements.
 However to grow the brand, the following features can improve user-experience and increase marketability:

 * Incorporate [Calendly](https://calendly.com/pages/integrations/embed) so that users can book sessions online without awaiting confirmation from tutors (inspired by Code Institute's Mentor's Calendar).
+* Ability to book your own tutor.
+    * This feature will only be considered and designed once the number of tutors per subject are significant enough for selections to be made.
-* Provide tips on how to cope under the pressure of exams and to study effectively with recommended revision techniques.
+* Provide daily/weekly tips on how to cope under the pressure of exams and to study effectively with recommended revision techniques.
 * Selling of TutorLink-branded stationery and guides/books.
-* Access to exam-style questions created by TutorLink tutors
+* Access to exam-style questions created by TutorLink tutors.
 * Members/Students portal and forums so that users can keep track of sessions and engage with other TutorLink users.

 ## Technologies Used

 <!-- In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used. -->

+- HTML5
+- CSS3
+- Bootstrap
+- JQuery
+- Google Fonts
+- Font Awesome
+- Javascript

 <!-- - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation. -->